Graduate School Administration

 - Dissertation credits are expected to be taken when a student is working on the dissertation project.

 - A doctoral student may take no more than 24 dissertation credits up until the semester in which the comprehensive examination is passed.
 The student must take at least 15 dissertation credits in the semesters after the comprehensive examination is passed.

 - Following successful completion of the doctoral comprehensive examination, a student may register for 1 to 10 units of dissertation credit in a semester (no more than 7 hours in summer) until the requirements for the degree are completed.

 - A student must be registered for at least 1 dissertation credit or candidate for degree status during the semester (or summer session) in which the dissertation defense is held.

 - Students must follow departmental policies and procedures for maintaining satisfactory progress through the program.
 Departments should communicate these procedures and standards to students.

 - A doctoral student is typically expected to be enrolled continuously; however, students are considered inactive after 12 months of no enrollment has occurred.
 If a student is classified as inactive, they will need to reapply to the program using the online application (other materials not required) and receive the department’s approval for continuing in the program to be reclassified as active.

-Students pursuing clinical or professional doctoral degrees are required to complete a culminating project (e.g., capstone, dissertation, project) in partial fulfillment of the requirements for a clinical or professional doctorate at the University of Colorado Colorado Springs.
-The courses associated with the dissertation, capstone, or project shall represent at a minimum 10 semester credit hours of work.
-Programs may set a higher number of credits.
-Style requirements and format for the capstone/project are determined by the department, Dissertations are submitted to the graduate school following the campus standards.
+Students pursuing clinical doctoral degrees are required to complete a capstone or culminating project in partial fulfillment of the requirements for a clinical doctorate at the University of Colorado Colorado Springs.
+The capstone/project courses shall represent 10 semester hours of work.
+Style requirements and format for the capstone/project are determined by the department.

 Time Limits for Completion of Degrees